bitembassy/home-node/README.md

 To set custom login credentials instead of the randomly generated ones, add a line with `login=myUsername:myPassword`.

-Refer to the [spark docs](https://github.com/shesek/spark-wallet) for the list of options.
+Refer to the [spark docs](https://github.com/shesek/spark-wallet) for the full list of options.

 ### Running
 ```bash